hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/extensions.rst

 <https://docs.digitalasset.com/overview/3.3/explanations/canton/external-party.html#party-trust-model>`_
 for more details.

-To guard against compromise, you can setup your party with multiple confirming nodes and a threshold N > 1.
+To guard against validator node compromise, you can setup your ``treasuryParty`` with multiple confirming nodes and a threshold N > 1.
 As long as less than N nodes are compromised, your party is still secured.
 Common setups are:

-1. 2 confirming nodes with a threshold of 2.
+1. Two confirming nodes with a threshold of 2.
 This provides security against a single node being compromised.
 Note that it does not provide availability in case of compromise though: If one node is compromised or down, transactions will be rejected as you will not